Analysis of the Hopfield Model Incorporating the Effects of Unlearning: Abstract

 \section{Abstract}

 We analyze a variant of the Hopfield model that incorporates an unlearning mechanism based on spin correlations in the high-temperature regime.
-In the large system limit where extensively many patterns are stored, we employ the replica method under the replica symmetric ansatz to characterize the model analytically.
-Our analysis provides a systematic and self-consistent framework that yields order-parameter equations and stability conditions at finite temperatures over a wide range of parameter settings.
-The resulting theory accurately captures the behavior of the signal-to-noise ratio, the memory capacity, and the criteria for selecting optimal hyperparameters, in agreement with the qualitative findings of Nokura (1996 \textit{J. Phys.
+In particular, we focus on the effective interaction obtained from a high-temperature approximation.
+In the large system limit where extensively many patterns are stored, we employ the replica method under the replica-symmetric (RS) ansatz to characterize the model analytically.
+Our analysis provides a systematic and self-consistent framework that yields order-parameter equations and stability conditions at finite temperatures for this effective model.
+Within the approximation, the resulting theory provides RS estimates of the behavior of the signal-to-noise ratio, the memory capacity, and the criteria for selecting optimal hyperparameters, in qualitative agreement with the findings of Nokura (1996 \textit{J. Phys.
 A: Math.
 Gen.} \textbf{29} 3871).
-Moreover, the theoretical predictions show good agreement with numerical simulations, supporting the conclusion that unlearning enhances memory capacity by suppressing spurious memories.
+Moreover, the theoretical predictions are compared with synchronous dynamics simulations initialized from the target stored pattern, suggesting that unlearning suppresses spurious memories and thereby improves retrieval performance, consistent with the RS analysis.